 - Overall, the Committee agreed that the measure meets the evidence and performance gap subcriteria. - The developer provided a summary of several systematic literature reviews, including at least one (pre-publication) review and meta-analysis of the evidence connecting hospital nurses' work environments to patient outcomes.
-Results of that review noted

-- The evidence supports the linkage between better nurse work environments and patient outcomes including-but not limited to-mortality, readmissions, complications, infections, and nurse-rated quality and safety. - One Committee member commented that culture in the workplace is not mentioned in the PES-NWI.
+Results of that review noted that better work environments were associated with lower odds of negative outcomes and higher odds of positive outcomes. - The evidence supports the linkage between better nurse work environments and patient outcomes including-but not limited to-mortality, readmissions, complications, infections, and nurse-rated quality and safety. - One Committee member commented that culture in the workplace is not mentioned in the PES-NWI.
 The developer agreed culture in the workplace is important and referenced selective items in AHRQ's Surveys on Patient Safety Culture.
 The developer noted, however, that these tools are not directly targeted towards nurses. - Performance data from the National Database of Nursing Quality Indicators are provided, covering the years 2013-2017.
-The developer noted that the sample hospitals exhibited the full range of possible scores (1.00 to 4.00), with standard deviations on the measure ranging from 0.29 to 0.31. - The Committee inquired on the linkage of performance data to patient outcomes.
+The developer noted that the sample hospitals exhibited the full

+- range of possible scores (1.00 to 4.00), with standard deviations on the measure ranging from 0.29 to 0.31. - The Committee inquired on the linkage of performance data to patient outcomes.
 The developer noted challenges with linking performance data to patient outcomes but can connect the data with nurse job outcomes.